tomBrossart/weekend_challenge_three/README.md

   [ ] find illustration for checkmark and trashcan
   [X] absolute position app header
-  [X] absolute position "Add Task" btn and input field at bottom [ ] format table to display rows full width with same color background [ ] get buttons in same TD
+  [X] absolute position "Add Task" btn and input field at bottom [X] format table to display rows full width with same color background [X] get buttons in same TD
-  [ ] update marked complete css styling -- remove button, gray background and slight opacity [ ] create an 'are you sure: yes / no' option when deleting a task.
+  [X] update marked complete css styling -- remove button, gray background and slight opacity [X] why isn't delete working right away?
+[ ] create an 'are you sure: yes / no' option when deleting a task.
 [ ] if empty input throw alert
 [ ] Adjust the logic so that completed tasks are brought to the bottom of the page, where the remaining tasks left to complete are brought to the top of the list.